 When employees are communicating well and collaborating, every member of the care team will understand the goal of patient care.
 They will be able to pick up where the last team member left off and create a seamless, consistent experience for the patient.

-In healthcare, things are constantly changing.
+Healthcare regulations and internal processes are constantly evolving.
 Healthcare organizations must constantly review and update policies to account for new industry regulations, updated accreditation requirements, or internal process changes.

 Effective internal communication in healthcare helps employees feel connected to their co-workers and the organization.
 This sense of connection leads to higher levels of employee satisfaction and engagement.